4. Correcting for sample misalignment

 Note

-If you use '-keep_original' you may wish to save your object as the temporary file will be cleared when the object is. (see: file_backed_objects)
+If you use '-keep_original' you may wish to save your resulting file-backed object as the temporary file will be cleared when the wout object goes out of scope. (see: file_backed_objects)

 In this case there is a single routine to calculate the new goniometer offsets, that can then be used in future sqw file generation.